danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Feature-Issue-Template.md

 ## Notes
 < bulleted list of special notes or suggestions to the development team on the implementation of the changes. >

-## Definition of Ready
+## Ready for Planning

 - [ ] The Issue maintains standard format for Issues and meets INVEST
-- [ ] Issue Defined and written appropriately
+- [ ] Story and Business Value complete
-- [ ] Acceptance Criteria Defined
+- [ ] Initial Acceptance Criteria Defined
-- [ ] User acceptance test cases defined
 - [ ] The person who will Approve story identified

+## Ready for Ready to Work
+- [ ] Acceptance Criteria Refined
+- [ ] Issue size estimated by Dev Team
 - [ ] Dependencies Identified

+## Ready for Review
-- [ ] Issue size estimated by Dev Team
+- [ ] Proposed solution defined and accepted by Approver
-- [ ] Proposed solution accepted
+- [ ] Code implemented and built

-## Definition of Done

-- [ ] Issue accepted by PO
+- [ ] Testing implemented and passed

+## Ready for Pre-Production QA
-- [ ] Issue is scored
+- [ ] Peer Reviews complete with all changes tested
 - [ ] All features implemented
 - [ ] All features not yet implemented or inactive are hidden from the user
-- [ ] Peer Reviews complete
-- [ ] Unit and regression tests are Passed
-- [ ] Manual Testing Complete and issues resolved
+- [ ] Special testing instructions noted
-- [ ] Automated tests created and run successfully
+- [ ] Acceptance Test cases created and reviewed by QA
-- [ ] All blockers addressed
 - [ ] Acceptance criteria met

+## Ready for Deploy and Test
+- [ ] PreProduction QA Test Passed

+## Ready for Production QA
+- [ ] Software deployed in production with no errors

+## Ready for SM Approval
+- [ ] Production QA Test Passed
+- [ ] Manual Acceptance Test Results included in Comment

+## Ready for PO Approval

-- [ ] Deployed and verified in Production
+- [ ] Issue complete and correct in all required sections
-- [ ] Ready for PO Approval
+- [ ] All checkboxes checked

 ## Subject Domain Experts
 < include a list of subject domain experts for this domain.
 If the subject expert from the end-user perspective is not the author, an end-user expert should be listed here.
 The Design, Dev, and QA teams should add experts here as appropriate. >